stlab/adobe-contract-checks/README.md

 ##### Symbols that minimize generated code and data

+- `ADOBE_SKIP_NONCRITICAL_PRECONDITION_CHECKS`: define this symbol to
+  make uses of `ADOBE_NONCRITICAL_PRECONDITION` generate no code.
+Be sure you use `ADOBE_NONCRITICAL_PRECONDITION` according to its documentation.

+- `ADOBE_SKIP_ALL_CONTRACT_CHECKS`: define this symbol to make all contract checking macros generate no code.
+Not recommended for general use, but can be useful for measuring the overall performance impact of checking in a program.

+The following symbols change the behavior of the contract checking macros so that they generate lighter-weight (and less informative) calls to the violation handler.
+For example, if you put expensive string construction expressions in the second arguments to these macros, but define `ADOBE_NO_CONTRACT_MESSAGE_STRINGS`, those expressions will never be evaluated.

 - `ADOBE_NO_CONTRACT_CONDITION_STRINGS`: define this symbol to
   suppress the generation of strings describing failed check conditions.
 The empty string will be used instead.

+- `ADOBE_NO_CONTRACT_MESSAGE_STRINGS`: define this symbol to suppress the expansion of `message` arguments to checking macros.

 - `ADOBE_NO_CONTRACT_FILENAME_STRINGS`: define this symbol to suppress the generation of strings describing the file in which failed checks occurred.  `"<unknown file>"` will be used instead.

-- `ADOBE_SKIP_NONCRITICAL_PRECONDITION_CHECKS`: define this symbol to
-  make uses of `ADOBE_NONCRITICAL_PRECONDITION` generate no code.

-- `ADOBE_SKIP_ALL_CONTRACT_CHECKS`: define this symbol to make all contract checking macros generate no code.
-Not recommended for general use, but can be useful for measuring the overall performance impact of checking in a program.

 ------------------